How to Make Folded Paper Star Ornaments — Easy Step-by-Step Guide

 1. 1

 Using a ruler and pencil, lightly draw a grid of 1-inch squares on your paper.
 Aim for a 3x3 grid for a medium star, or adjust for size.
+Ensure your lines are faint so they don't detract from the final ornament.

 Step 1: Using a ruler and pencil, lightly draw a grid of 1-inch squares on your paper.
 A